 It’s inevitable to have a shadow.
 It comes with the territory of feeling and thinking.
 Learning how to recognize and integrate it is the work of being human.
 The process of integrating our shadow in healthy ways is what makes us feel whole and at peace with ourselves.

 Our shadow has the potential to become a problem when we fail to acknowledge it.
 As a general rule, the more rigid our sense of self becomes the larger our shadow grows.
-The classic example is someone who vehemently denounces the behavior of group while secretly exhibiting such behavior behind closed doors.
+The classic example is someone who denounces the behavior of group while secretly doing it behind closed doors.

-To build and sustain our personal integrity we need to dig deep and find the courage to understand and accept all parts of our personality.
-Our personal integrity must be large enough to include all of who we are, or our shadow will expand and seek expression – often times out of our conscious awareness.
+To build and sustain our personal integrity we need to dig deep.
+We must find the courage to understand and accept all parts of our personality.
+Our integrity must be large enough to include all of who we are.
+Otherwise, our shadow will expand and seek expression – often times out of conscious awareness.